Keio University

 However, while consideration is naturally provided when there are many "people who cannot do it," in current society, consideration is not naturally provided when there are few "people who cannot do it."
 In the previous example, even if English interpreters are provided at a conference, it is not common for sign language interpreters to be provided for hearing-impaired people.

-Reasonable accommodation is what is provided based on the request of an individual person with a disability to remove the inconveniences that still remain even after conditions have been prepared as much as possible through these barrier-free efforts.
+Reasonable accommodation is what is provided based on the request of an individual person with a disability to remove the inconveniences that still remain after conditions have been prepared as much as possible through these barrier-free efforts.

 5. Conclusion